facebook/fresco/_docs/02-datasources-datasubscribers.md

             CloseableReference<T> ref = dataSource.getResult();
             if (ref != null) {
               try {
-                // do somethign with the result
+                // do something with the result
                 T result = ref.get();
                 ...
               } finally {